smanurung/capsa/README.md

 capsa-kaskus
 ============

-game capsa untuk kaskus by Felix Terahadi and Sonny Manurung
+CAPSA GAME for KASKUS FORUM by Felix Terahadi and Sonny Manurung